 Many UK Universities, including Wittenborg’s main partner, the University of Brighton, are therefore communicating with aspirant students about the types of language test open to them for use in their applications, and explaining that the TOEFL test is no longer accepted.

-In the Netherlands, all institutes, including Wittenborg University, who accept international students also accept the TOEFL test for entry into their programmes, as well as the IELTS test.
+In the Netherlands, all institutes, including WUAS, who accept international students also accept the TOEFL test for entry into their programmes, as well as the IELTS test.

 English language proficiency requirements are covered by the Code of Conduct for International Students in the Netherlands, which sets out the agreements on English language levels for Bachelor and for Master programmes in Holland.